Dummies and thumb sucking

 This can interfere with eating, speech development (like a lisp), uneven tooth wear, and your child may be unhappy with the appearance of their teeth as they grow up.

-- Discourage your child from running around, talking or making sounds with a dummy or their thumb in their mouth, and don't dip dummies in anything sweet, such as sugar or jam
+- Discourage your child from running around, talking, or making sounds with a dummy or their thumb in their mouth.
+Don't dip dummies in anything sweet, such as sugar or jam